BenGJ10/LockX/README.md

-# Automated Deadlock Detection Tool
+# LockX - Automated Deadlock Detection Tool

 ## 📌 Project Overview

 ### 🎯 Goal
-The **Automated Deadlock Detection Tool** is designed to monitor system processes and detect potential deadlocks by analyzing resource allocation and process dependencies.
+**LockX** an Automated Deadlock Detection Tool is designed to monitor system processes and detect potential deadlocks by analyzing resource allocation and process dependencies.
 By leveraging graph-based techniques, the tool aims to enhance system reliability by identifying and mitigating deadlocks in real time.

 ### ✅ Expected Outcomes
 - **Detect Circular Wait Conditions**: Identify cycles in the **Resource Allocation Graph (RAG)** indicating potential deadlocks.